Don’t buy the EBCE marketing… our electricity is far from 100% renewable.

 Cheaper than ever… let’s do this.

 Right now our city leaders are putting too many eggs in EBCE’s basket.
-There’s a few pilot projects in the works like putting solar panel on fire stations, but it’s way too slow, because this isn’t fundamentally what EBCE does.
+There’s a few pilot projects in the works like putting solar panels on fire stations, but it’s way too slow, because this isn’t fundamentally what EBCE does.

 The great news is that with the passage of Inflation Reduction Act last year, there’s tons more subsidy and tax credit money available and it’s cheaper than ever for cities to deploy all these distributed energy resources, rooftop and parking lot solar, storage, microgrids etc.